Austroderia richardii: Distribution and habitat

-Natural global range – Toetoe is endemic to New Zealand but are an introduced species in Tasmania, Australia (Sharp, 2002).

-New Zealand range – Confined to only the South Island but could possibly grow in the North Island, East of Cape Palliser (Edgar, 2000).
+A. richardii is endemic to New Zealand but is an introduced species in Tasmania, Australia (Sharp, 2002).
+In New Zealand, it is confined to only the South Island but could possibly grow in the North Island, East of Cape Palliser (Edgar, 2000).

-Habitat preferences – Austroderia richardii is a very hardy and tolerant grass species that is able to adapt to a wide variety of habitats including, streamside, wetlands, scrubland and coastal sand dunes.
+A. richardii is a very hardy and tolerant grass species that is able to adapt to a wide variety of habitats including, streamside, wetlands, scrubland and coastal sand dunes.
 It is most suited to moist or dry soils as well as sand so is able to grow effectively in the habitats mentioned.
 It can tolerate very poor soils such as sand on coastal dunes and is able to thrive in frost-prone regions.
 It is well suited to a coastal environment as it can withstand poor soil environments that the dunes appear to have as well as the coastal wind and precipitation effects that occur in coastal regions, for example on the west coast of the South Island or east coast.

-Austroderia richardii is suited to many different types of environmental conditions but prefers areas around water (Kimberley, 2011).
+A. richardii is suited to many different types of environmental conditions but prefers areas around water (Kimberley, 2011).
 This shows that the plant prefers to have a lot of moisture uptake.
 Although it is best suited to moist soil it can tolerate soils which are poor in nutrients such as those soils with the main component being sand, clay or pumice.
 These soils will lack nutrients due to having too little or too much moisture in them.

 Ecology

-Austroderia richardii is predominately predated on by herbivores, which includes a wide range of New Zealand endemic bird species and exotic bird species.
+A. richardii is predominately predated on by herbivores, which includes a wide range of New Zealand endemic bird species and exotic bird species.
 They mainly feed on the seed from the plumes that flower in spring to summer.
-It is not poisonous but it can be assumed that most herbivores would not attempt to eat the leaves of the Austroderia richardii as it has very sharp edges and tiny teeth that run along the leaves of the plant which is why it has the nickname ‘cutty grass’ (Kimberley, 2011).
+It is not poisonous but it can be assumed that most herbivores would not attempt to eat the leaves of the Austroderia richardii as it has very sharp edges and tiny teeth that run along the leaves of the plant which is why it has the nickname 'cutty grass' (Kimberley, 2011).
 As well as having the ability to cut predators they are also of low palatability to introduced herbivores which means its taste is not very satisfying at all to the animals so they get no enjoyment out of eating it.
 It has been known that some grazing stock will eat the leaves but it is not enough to be a threat to the species.